SLPVH/slp-rewards/Readme.txt

 NPM version used: 6.11.3
 Node version used: 8.11.1

+Windows: Will need python 2.7 installed for bitbox-sdk

 Need to install globally: npm, node, typescript, tslint, nodemon

 Don't forget to run "npm install".